Class: Sports Car

 the rear-drive Jaguar XKR and TVR Cerbera in acceleration even though I was using just a Stage 2 turbo kit (328 horses).

-stock.
-In any configuration, max power shows up several hundred revs before the redline, and tapers off slightly, meaning
+speed stock.
+In any configuration, max power shows up several hundred revs before the redline, and tapers off slightly,

-automatic trannies are useful.
+meaning automatic trannies are useful.
 Close gearing is only useful in slower races, unfortunately.
-I kept noticing at tracks like
+I kept noticing at tracks

 thought with a hungry RUF Porsche chasing my tail.